Khánh Trắng: Murder at 44th Hang Chieu

 One of the most publicized cases of Khanh's murders was the murder of Dat at 44th Hang Chieu, Hanoi.
 At that time, Dat was a trader at Dong Xuan market area who sold hats for a living.
 He soon came into conflict with Tran Dai Duong, a member of the Worker's Union who was appointed as a captain of the organization by Khanh.
 In the afternoon of 24 March 1991, Dat stabbed Duong with a knife but didn't seriously wound him, after which Dat fled from the market.
 Duong chased after Dat but was stopped by Nguyen Van Hung - Dat's brother - and other traders in the area.
 Duong later stayed up to inform Khanh about the incident.

 With Dat's knife in hand, Khanh ordered his men to carry Dat onto the pedicab to bring him to the police station in Dong Xuan and bring Duong to the hospital as well.
 However, when they arrived at the police station, Dat was dead.
 That night, Khanh summoned the young men who were involved in the fight to his mother's home on Ton Duc Thang street, where he threatened them to pin the blame on Vu Quoc Dung as the one who robbed Dat's knife and killed him.
-Vu Quoc Dung confessed the murder, and the police dropped the case for several years until Khanh's arrest in 1996.
+Vu Quoc Dung confessed to the murder, and the police dropped the case for several years until Khanh's arrest in 1996.

-Tax Investigation
+Tax investigation

-Though Khanh was extremely wealthy, he didn't pay any taxes or fees to the State.
+Though Khanh was extremely wealthy, he did not imburse any taxes or fees to the State.
 When the Tax Department of Hoan Kiem requested to declare the turnover and tax payment to the State, Khanh ordered one of his men to handle the tasks.
-At the Long Bien area, Khanh neither declared nor paid his taxes.
+At the Long Bien area, he neither declared nor paid his taxes.

 From 1994 to May 1996, Khanh reported to the Tax Department that the revenue from his earnings was over 740 million VND, thus he ended up paying only the total turnover tax and income tax for 3 years of over 62 million VND.
 Meanwhile, during the search of Khanh's house after his arrest, public security agencies obtained documents which proved that his revenue in 8 days was nearly 110 million.
 In other words, his revenue was nearly 14 million VND per day.

 Later, according to the calculation of Hanoi Tax Department, from 1992 to May 1996, Khanh's total revenue was over 5.5 billion.
 Khanh had deceived the tax department by not reporting his turnovers by more than 4.8 billion VND, evading taxes of more than 350 million VND in total.